iurisemedo/MultiSectionWebsite/replit.md

     - Auto-shows to capture visitor attention
     - Multiple close options for user convenience
     - Links to Premium Pack section on page
-  - **Added "Access Now" buttons to all 30 model cards**
+  - **Added "Access Now" buttons to all model cards**
-    - Each card now has a light blue button that scrolls to Premium Pack section
+    - Each card has a light blue button that scrolls to Premium Pack section
     - Consistent call-to-action across all models
     - Replaces hidden pricing structure for cleaner design
   - **Added FAQ Section with accordion design**